Ky Nam Inn: Production

 In an interview with Vilcek Foundation, Le revealed that he became inspired to write Ky Nam Inn while working on his feature directorial debut film Song Lang, also the Ky Nam character was inspired by his neighbor while he was working on the film.

 Release

 Ky Nam Inn had its world premiere at the 2025 Toronto International Film Festival on 7 September at the Special Presentations section.
 It had its Asian premiere at the 30th Busan International Film Festival at the Window on Asian Cinema section on 19 September 2025.
 It was presented in Open Zone section of the 2025 Stockholm International Film Festival on 7 November 2025.

-It will be released in Vietnamese theatres on 28 November 2025.
+It was released in Vietnamese theatres on 28 November 2025.

+The film was showcased in the Country In Focus: Vietnam section of the 25th New York Asian Film Festival on 18 July 2026 and had its New York Premiere.